CutieMath/API.FinalProject/README.md

 ## API project

 <p>This API perform read/write to a database based on clients request.</p>
-1. The API will first generate the following databases for a theoretical orgainisation:<br>
+1. The API will first generate the following databases for a theoretical orgainisation:
 - Users
 - Doctors
 - Patients